dazcat

 Dazcat #5 “Specially Selected”: Dazcat 920 SBC: 1997

-SBC stands for Sports Bridgedeck Catamaran
+SBC stands for Sports Bridgedeck Catamaran.

 This was designed for the Three Peaks Yacht Race, a race up the West Coast of the UK with runs up the summits of Snowdon, Scafell Pike and Ben Nevis, the highest peaks of Wales, England & Scotland.
-The galley and navigation station are set half down in the hulls like the new designs give full standing headroom and great all-round views.
+The galley and navigation station are set half down in the hulls like the new designs and give full-standing headroom and great all-round views.
 The saloon seating is U-shaped and the table drops down to create a double berth.

 Dazcat #6 “Paradox”.
 9m Trimaran 1997